opensearch-project/documentation-website/_im-plugin/index-transforms/index.md

 # Index transforms

-Whereas index rollup jobs let you reduce data granularity by rolling up old data into condensed indices, transform jobs let you create a different, summarized view of your data centered around certain fields, so you can visualize or analyze the data in different ways.
+Whereas index rollup jobs let you reduce data granularity by rolling up old data into condensed indexes, transform jobs let you create a different, summarized view of your data centered around certain fields, so you can visualize or analyze the data in different ways.

 For example, suppose that you have airline data that’s scattered across multiple fields and categories, and you want to view a summary of the data that’s organized by airline, quarter, and then price.
 You can use a transform job to create a new, summarized index that’s organized by those specific categories.